 How to choose your Olive Oil

-Choosing a good Extra Virgin Olive Oil (EVOO) can be a daunting task, given the wide variety of options available in the market.
+Choosing a good Extra Virgin Olive Oil can be a daunting task, given the wide variety of options available in the market.
 Here are some tips to help you choose a high-quality EVOO:

 1. Look for "Extra Virgin" on the label: Extra Virgin is the highest grade of olive oil and is made from pure, cold-pressed olives.
-It has no more than 0.8% acidity, is free of defects, and has a fruity taste.
+It has no more than 0.80% acidity, is free of defects, and has a fruity taste.

 2. Check the date: Look for a harvest or bottling date on the label.
 Olive oil is best consumed within two years of the harvest date.
 Avoid oils that are close to or past their expiration date.